Information Statement on How Our Remuneration Policy is Consistent with the Integration of Sustainability Risks

 Regulatory Requirements in relation to our Remuneration Policy

-The Company is required to ensure that its remuneration arrangements are such that, from the ICAV’s perspective, they do not circumvent the remuneration rules set out in the Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers, as amended (”AIFMD”) and related regulatory guidance.
+Volt is required to ensure that its remuneration arrangements are such that they do not circumvent the remuneration rules set out in the Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers, as amended (”AIFMD”) and related regulatory guidance.

-The Remuneration Policy provides a clear direction and policy regarding the AIFM’s remuneration policies and practices consistent with the principles in AIFMD.
+The Remuneration Policy provides a clear direction and policy regarding Volt’s remuneration policies and practices consistent with the principles in AIFMD.

 Scope of Remuneration

-Remuneration, for these purposes, consists of all forms of payments or benefits made directly by, or indirectly, but on behalf of the AIFM, in exchange for professional services rendered by individuals at the AIFM who have a material impact on the risk profiles of the ICAV (”Identified Staff”).
+Remuneration, for these purposes, consists of all forms of payments or benefits made directly by, or indirectly, but on behalf of Volt, in exchange for professional services rendered by individuals at the AIFM who have a material impact on the risk profiles of the funds being managed (”Identified Staff”).

 Fixed remuneration means payments or benefits without consideration of any performance criteria.